Thane: Climate

 Thane has a tropical monsoon climate that borders on a tropical wet and dry climate.
-The overall climate is equable with high rainfall days and minimal days of extreme temperatures.
+The overall climate is stable with high rainfall days and minimal days of extreme temperatures.

 Temperature in Thane varies from 22 °C to 36 °C, with winter temperatures as low as 12 °C at night, and summer temperatures reaching 40 °C at noon.
 Lowest daytime temperatures are typically during the summer monsoon peak in July and August, when temperatures can plummet to 25 °C. Around 80% of the total annual rainfall is concentrated in June to October.
 The average annual rainfall is recorded at 2000–2500mm, and the humidity level ranges from 61% to 86%, rendering the area a humid zone.